NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Divine Warden) Divine Innate Spells.md

-A divine warden whose patron deity has any alignment components gains [[Spells/Divine Lance|Divine Lance]] as an innate cantrip.
-A divine warden with a neutral patron deity instead gains [[Spells/Daze|Daze]] as an innate cantrip.
+A divine warden whose patron deity has any alignment components gains [[Divine Lance|Divine Lance]] as an innate cantrip.
+A divine warden with a neutral patron deity instead gains [[Daze|Daze]] as an innate cantrip.

 *Source: Pathfinder Bestiary 3*
 *OGL*